Good Friday. Why do we call it good? From all appearances, that day looked like anything but good.

 The penalty paid in full, judgment recompensed.

-The Plan, laid foundationally eons before by Father, Son, and Holy Spirit, is brought to completion.
+The Plan, laid foundationally eons before by Father, Son, and Holy Spirit, brought to completion.

 And I see it.
 And it is good!

 Remembering the cross of Christ I recall my sins and His suffering.
 My debt and His payment.
 My hopelessness and His free gift.
-My searching and His love.
-My past and now my future.
+My searching and His seeking love.
+My past and now the future He offers.

 Good Friday.
-It was a good day – for me, for the world.
+It was a good day – for me and for the world.